pmuens/awesome-serverless/README.md

 - [Stackery and the emerging adoption paths for serverless](https://thenewstack.io/emerging-ops-tooling-serverless-reveals-two-adoption-paths/) - Post about the official [Stackery.io](https://www.stackery.io) monitoring tool launch.
 - [How (and why) we designed the Event Gateway](https://serverless.com/blog/designing-pragmatic-tool-event-gateway/) - Design decisions, Serverless, Inc. made to build the [Event Gateway](https://github.com/serverless/event-gateway).
 - [Azure IoT Edge, machine learning and containers](https://thenewstack.io/azure-iot-edge-machine-learning-containers/) - How the Azure IoT Edge project can be used to build feature rich IoT apps in a serverless manner.
+- [Lessons operating a serverless-like platform - Part 1](https://medium.com/netflix-techblog/developer-experience-lessons-operating-a-serverless-like-platform-at-netflix-a8bbd5b899a0) - Part 1 of the blog post series about Netflix on developer experience and lessons learned while operating a serverless-like platform.
+- [Lessons operating a serverless-like platform - Part 2](https://medium.com/netflix-techblog/developer-experience-lessons-operating-a-serverless-like-platform-at-netflix-part-ii-63a376c28228) - Part 2 of the blog post series about Netflix on developer experience and lessons learned while operating a serverless-like platform.

 ## Screencasts